Why is sensory play important?

 White Noise Machine.

-Loads of soothing sounds, May help concentration in lessons using the headphone Jack, not just for chill out spaces.
-This is USB or Battery powered (Buy Here)
+Not just white noise this machine plays a range of soothing sounds.
+Use with caution as sometimes adding additional sound to a room can cause overstimulation.
+It can help concentration in lessons using the headphone Jack, not just for chill out spaces.
+This white noise machine is USB or Battery powered (Buy Here)

 Portable Oil Diffuser.